BirchKwok/lynsedb/README.md

 *Demo 3* -- **Use field to improve Searching Recall**

-    MinVectorDB - The clustering quality is: -0.05378091335296631 MinVectorDB - The clustering quality is not good, reindexing...
+    MinVectorDB - INFO - The clustering quality is: -0.022005783393979073
+    MinVectorDB - INFO - The clustering quality is not good, reindexing...

-    * [Insert data] Time cost 9.0212 s.
+    * [Insert data] Time cost 9.1629 s.
       - Database shape:  (100000, 1024)
       - Query vector:  [0.02898663 0.05306277 0.04289231 ...
 0.0143056  0.01658326 0.04808333]
       - Query id:  0